 Minnesotans create or perform artistic activities

-The most common are needle and fiber arts, sewing, photography, and playing a musical instrument.
+The most common artistic activities are needle and fiber arts, playing a musical instrument, and working with leather, metal, or wood.

 Minnesota has high arts and culture attendance